Statement of Teaching Philosophy

 While the think-pair-share approach can be readily implemented with smaller class sizes, it can be more of a challenge in larger or traditional lecture courses.
 However, the online platforms common to many courses today are making this approach, and the assessment of student engagement much more feasible.
 For example, in a large survey course I recently co-developed and taught as part of a year-long Teaching Fellows program, we included a reflection for students that assessed their prior understanding of genetic modification methods, and what they learned from the day’s activity.
 While students were engaged with the activity during class, and instructors were engaging with table groups, it wasn’t totally clear how much they were learning.
 Going back through these reflections provided a clear window into their level of engagement and learning, which was pleasantly surprising.

 Beyond the Teaching Fellows program, I had a unique opportunity to serve as the instructor of record for an 8-week summer introductory biology course.
 In this course I was able to gain further experience in designing and implementing activities and assessments for both lecture and discussion sections.
 Furthermore, I was able to gain experience collaborating with a graduate student teaching assistant who facilitated the discussion sections.
-Using the general framework from previous implementations of this course for guidance, I took the liberty to design my own assessments and activities that align with my teaching philosophy and the characteristics of the student group.
+Using the general framework from previous implementations of this course for guidance, I designed my own assessments and activities that align with my teaching philosophy and the characteristics of the student group.
 For example, as this was a mid-size lecture course located in a lecture hall, I devised strategies to implement the think-pair-share activities described previously and included weekly low stakes assessments using the online platform Canvas.
 These were used to balance the higher stakes exams, keep students on track with material, and provide me as the instructor with real-time information about student understanding.
 These assessments included fundamental knowledge that I wanted the students to gain, along with feedback regarding what each student found challenging that week.
 Ultimately, being the instructor of record provided an amazing opportunity to build a course, implement that course by seeing what other people have done and modifying accordingly, and conclude the course by soliciting student feedback, and personal reflection.

 Teaching for me is an exercise in learning, learning about how students retain information, engage with material and with each other, and learning through reflection on how my own practice facilitated or hindered the piquing of student curiosity.
 The most effective teaching practices necessarily follow the process of science, in that a truly engaged teacher is constantly questioning how specific approaches are translating into successful outcomes and refining accordingly.
 No two student groups will be the same.
 Through proper planning, research, communication with colleagues, and learning from prior experiences an effective teacher can refine course activities and assessments while keeping alignment with course and institution learning goals and objectives.
 With this framework I look forward to continuing my own learning alongside that of the students I have the privilege to teach.